-The Cyber Valley Public Advisory Board (PAB) is an independent committee that evaluates the ethical and social implications of research projects conducted in Cyber Valley.
-Its role is to review project proposals from Cyber Valley research groups prior to their approval by the Cyber Valley Research Fund Board (RFB).
+The Cyber Valley Public Advisory Board (PAB) is an independent committee that evaluates the ethical and social implications of research projects that are supported through the Cyber Valley Research Fund.
+Its role is to review project proposals from Cyber Valley Research Groups prior to their approval by the Cyber Valley Research Fund Board (RFB).

 The members of the PAB have access to all funding applications and can thus see how the funds are spent.
 Moreover, the PAB advises the RFB and can request further information, express concerns, and engage in debate.
 Its members were appointed by Baden-Württemberg’s science minister Theresia Bauer.
 They represent a broad spectrum of relevant disciplines and backgrounds.

-- Prof. Dr. Regina Ammicht Quinn is a Professor of Ethics at the International Centre for Ethics in the Sciences and Humanities (IZEW) at the University of Tübingen and Head of the Department of Society, Culture and Technical Change, where she deals with ethical issues of digital life and digital technology development.
-Professor Ammicht Quinn is the PAB's spokesperson.
+Professor of Ethics at the International Centre for Ethics in the Sciences and Humanities (IZEW), University of Tübingen.
+Head of the Department of Society, Culture and Technical Change

 Head of the Office for Technology Assessment at the German Bundestag

 The Public Advisory Board (PAB) aims to promote awareness and knowledge about ethical and societal concerns related to artificial intelligence (AI).
 The PAB’s main task is to critically discuss and evaluate research proposals submitted by researchers from the Universities of Stuttgart and Tübingen as well as the Max Planck Institute for Intelligent Systems.
 This research is financed by the Cyber Valley Research Fund, which comprises funds from the Cyber Valley research consortium’s industrial partners.